heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/summer_school_24.md

 <br>

 ### Location
-The meeting will be held in-person at the [**Laboratory for Atmospheric and Space Physics (LASP)**](https://goo.gl/maps/mMapAsmgsg7DCrfZ7) in the east campus of the University of Colorado, Boulder.
+The Summer School will be held in-person at the [**Laboratory for Atmospheric and Space Physics (LASP)**](https://goo.gl/maps/mMapAsmgsg7DCrfZ7) in the east campus of the University of Colorado, Boulder.
 Parking passes will be provided and there is free wifi.

 Room LSTB-A200<br>
 Laboratory for Atmospheric and Space Physics (LASP)<br>